 Our Top Picks

-Our top four drywall anchor picks consistently excel in home use and are favorites among DIY customers.
+Our top drywall anchor picks consistently excel in home use and are favorites among DIYers.
 Unless noted differently, holding powers listed are for standard, 1/2” thick drywall.

 Manufactured from glass-filled nylon, TOGGLER SnapSkru Self-Drilling Drywall Anchors are rigid enough and sharp enough to screw into drywall without a pre-drilled hole.
 Do-it-yourselfers love their ease of use and in particular, their hefty holding power.
 Each SnapSkru secure hangs items up to 45 pounds.
 The pack of threaded anchors contains 50 anchors and 50 screws.